ARC 3.5m | TripleSpec

 TripleSpec software accounts for the readout time in all Fowler modes such that the on-sky time will be the requested duration.
 This value will also appear as EXPTIME in the frame FITS header (another keyword INTDELAY provides the implemented delay interval between the last pixel of the first read and the first pixel of the last read).

 The choice of N dictates the minimum on-sky integration time.
 A typical value is Fowler8 - enabling integrations as short as 6.7 seconds.
 Virtually all TripleSpec targets, including calibrator stars and calibration lamps, are observed with integration times longer than 10 sec.
 N=8 is the recommended Fowler setting for all TripleSpec data acquisition, unless exposures with duration less than 7 seconds are required.
+This is not the default setting, it needs to be set by the user.

 The HAWAII-1 slitviewer/guider array could be read out in FowlerN mode, however the level of thermal background on the array produces thermal Poisson noise far in excess of the system read noise (also of order 17 electrons).
 In the interest of dynamic range and efficiency, the HAWAII-1 array only operates in Fowler1 (CDS) mode.